 If you don’t have the means to handle two mortgages simultaneously, you might want to include a contingency in your real estate contract that gives you an escape route should the sale of your current home fall through.
 You may also consider adding a financing contingency, in case your new loan approval hinges on selling your current home.
 Such contingencies are fairly common, and a good agent will be able to help you negotiate and get them written into the purchase and sales agreement you sign with the seller.

 3. Market: Does it favor buyers or sellers?

 When trying to buy and sell a home simultaneously, a lot depends on the conditions of your local housing market.

 In a seller’s market

 In a seller’s market, sellers have the upper hand.
-This has been the case for most of the past two years, which were characterized by limited inventory and bidding wars.
-More recently however, the market has begun showing signs of cooling down, with more housing inventory available and sharply increasing mortgage rates putting a damper on sales activity.
+This has been the case for most of the past two years, in which the housing scene all around the country was characterized by limited inventory and bidding wars.
+In the second half of 2022, however, residential real estate markets have begun showing signs of cooling down, with more housing inventory available and sharply increasing mortgage rates putting a damper on sales activity.